It's safe to say that no one wants to spend countless hours copy and pasting information into QuickBooks. We're hoping that's why you're here.

 If your Project has tax on it you'll notice a line item for tax.

-When Goodshuffle Pro first creates an Invoice, it automatically creates a specialized Service called "Tax Type Name (Tax Service)" that includes the tax amount calculated in Goodshuffle Pro.
+When Goodshuffle Pro first creates an Invoice, it automatically creates a specialized Service account called "Tax Type Name (Tax Service)" that includes the tax amount calculated in Goodshuffle Pro.
 For example: Sales Tax (Tax Type), Entertainment Tax (Tax Type), and so on.

-The "Tax Type (Tax Service)" is linked to the "Tax Type Tax Payable" account.
+The "Tax Type (Tax Service)" is linked to the "Tax Type Tax Payable" Liability account.
 For example your "Sales Tax (Tax Service)" will be linked to "Sales Tax Payable".
 This account is automatically created if not already present.
 This will allow your accounting department to run reports on the total Tax collected across all invoices.

 These tax types (and Overridden taxes) will be broken out on your Chart of Accounts.